 Your body contains many sets of genes which you get from your birth parents.
 Each set plays a unique role in your body, such as determining your eye colour or skin tone.
-Another set of genes determines how red blood cells are made and how they work which is not a feature you can easily see.
+Another set of genes determines how red blood cells are made and how they work, which is not a feature you can see with your eyes.
 Those genes are called the haemoglobin [hee-muh-gloh-bin] genes, named after the protein in red blood cells that helps carry oxygen through your body.

 You inherit one haemoglobin (Hb) gene from each parent.
 People who carry the sickle cell trait have one normal haemoglobin gene (HbA) and one sickle haemoglobin gene (HbS).
 HbS causes red blood cells to turn into a sickle shape.
 Having the sickle cell trait does not mean that someone has a “trace” sickle cell disease.
 It’s the opposite, actually.
 The sickle cell trait is completely separate from the disease; it may possibly cause symptoms, but instances of this are rare.

 The risk of passing down sickle cell disease varies depending on whether each parent has the trait or if they have the disease.
 Each child that a couple has could potentially have sickle cell disease.

 Your disease depends on the type of genes you have

 Sickle cell disease actually refers to a group of different types of blood disorders caused by “sickle” haemoglobin (HbS).
 HbS is what all people with sickle cell disease have in common.
 However, there are different types of sickle cell disease.
 The specific type someone has depends on the kind of haemoglobin, beyond HbS, that you get from your birth parents.